 In addition to its work in film and television, The Ink Factory has also partnered with one of the games industry’s top talents, Matt Nava, to found digital studio Giant Squid.
-Giant Squid’s first game, the twice BAFTA nominated ABZÛ, was released in August 2016.
+Giant Squid’s first game, the twice-BAFTA-nominated ABZÛ, was released in August 2016.
 Giant Squid’s latest game The Pathless will be released in 2019 and has been hand-picked for Apple’s highly-anticipated game subscription service, Apple Arcade.
 The PC version will feature on Epic Games’ store.

 The company is headquartered in London and Los Angeles.